 Meanwhile, our cover story on “The Future of Food Logistics” could have easily been three times longer and even then would have only scratched the surface of what lies around the bend.

 This much is clear, however.
-Regardless of age, education, and background, most of us have a fundamental appreciation for shared meals with friends and family; for food that reminds us of “home” (be it Ohio or the Old Country); and food—or wine—that is made and crafted using methods that have been around for centuries.
-What’s exciting is how software and technology providers, packaging companies, transportation providers and others in our industry are rolling out new products and services that preserve and make available these simple yet important joys, no matter the time of year or where we might reside.
+Regardless of age, education, and background, most of us have a fundamental appreciation for shared meals with friends and family; for food that reminds us of “home” (be it Ohio or the Old Country); and food—or wine—that is made and crafted using methods that have been used for centuries.
+What’s exciting is how software and technology providers, packaging companies, transportation providers and others in our industry are rolling out new products and services that preserve these simple yet important joys no matter the time of year or where we might reside.

-At the same time, there’s an ongoing consumer movement to buy locally sourced produce, to eat healthier, know more about when/where/how food was produced, reduce food waste, and for some, to even try out online grocery shopping.
-All of this creates a bounty of new opportunities for our industry, all of which we will be covering more closely in 2014.
+At the same time, there’s an ongoing consumer movement to buy locally sourced produce, to eat healthier, know more about when/where/how their food was produced, reduce food waste, and for some, to even try out online grocery shopping if they’re not doing it already.
+All of this creates a bounty of new opportunities for our industry, all of which we’ll be covering closely in 2014.

-As we wrap up another year at Food Logistics, I’d like to extend a warm “thank you” to my editorial advisory board, colleagues, readers, and advertisers whose support and feedback continue to help improve and guide our publication.
+As we wrap another year at Food Logistics, I’d like to extend a warm “thank you” to my editorial advisory board, colleagues, readers, and advertisers whose support and feedback continue to help improve our publication.

 Enjoy the read.